 It would be very interesting reading today if my grandparents had written some of the incidents of their life and conditions of their time.
 I have often wished that my parents and grandparents would have written something about their early life.
 Because they didn’t do so, I’ve decided to put on paper as it were, a few of my memories of my boyhood days in a small town.

-Joseph’s possible naturalization papers state he landed in New York in April of 1851.
+There’s no evidence Joseph arrived in Boston.
 Many Irish immigrants first landed in either New York or Quebec City with a final destination that might be hundreds of miles away, wherever they had family or friends.
 Considering Joseph spent time in Buffalo before heading to Wisconsin, I consider it more likely he arrived in Quebec City.

 It’s highly unlikely that Joseph’s transatlantic crossing took three months, which was enough time for an 1850s clipper ship to sail from Liverpool all the way to Melbourne or Sydney, Australia.
 A typical voyage from Liverpool to New York at the time took about forty days, while the Mayflower took an exceptional sixty-six days.
 Joseph’s three-month trip could have included his travel from home to a port, waiting in port to depart, and then travel in the United States to his initial destination.
 Or, perhaps either or both of Joseph and James Fitzgerald took great delight in telling a good story, and were more than willing to embellish a tale to that end, extending the length of the voyage bit by bit.

 Zachary Taylor died on 9 July 1850.
 One of Ellen Burke’s 3rd-great granddaughters is also a 2nd cousin, eight-times removed, of Pres.
 Taylor.